 Read on for some decluttering and home staging tips that will make your closets look more spacious and organized.

+Decluttering is a great opportunity to get a head start on your packing!
 Declutter your closets by organizing your clothing and accessories into the following groups:

 Take advantage of the vertical space in your closet.
 Maximize closet storage by going all the way from the floor up to the ceiling.